ZealanL/RLGym-PPO-Guide/README.md

 `policy_layer_sizes`: How big your bot's **policy** is.

 Each number is the width of a layer of neurons.
-By default there are 3 layers, each with 256 neurons.
+By default, there are 3 layers, each with 256 neurons.

 I haven't mentioned this yet for simplicity, but the learning algorithm actually uses two neural networks: a **policy** that actually plays the game, and a **critic** that predicts how much reward the policy will get.